vacuas/vexof/README.md

 ## API

 See `test.c` for examples.
 The following code snippet illustrates the API:
 ```
 VeXOF_Instance vexofInstance;
 VeXOF_HashInitialize_SHAKE128(&vexofInstance);
 VeXOF_HashUpdate(&vexofInstance, seed, seed_length);
 VeXOF_Squeeze(&vexofInstance, data_out, data_out_length);
 ```
 where `data_out_length` is the desired output length in bytes.

+`VeXOF_Squeeze` will switch VeXOF from the absorbing to the squeezing state on its first invocation.
 `VeXOF_HashUpdate` and `VeXOF_Squeeze` can be called an arbitray number of times.
-On its first invocation `VeXOF_Squeeze` will switch to the sequeezing state.

 ## Usage